Anuwat Kaewsamrit: Biography

-Young age
+Early life

 Anuwat Kaewsamrit was born as Apisak Rongpichai in Nakhon Sri Thammarat province in the south of Thailand on November 17, 1981.
 At the age of 13, he went to Bangkok to stay with a friend, who was training at the newly formed Kaewsamrit camp.
-At first, Anuwat was an assistant for gym, but he decided to join the gym as a trainee and he trained for 6 months.
-After his first training period, he had his first fight at the age of 14 in Pattaya.
+At first, Anuwat was a gym assistant, but decided to join the gym as a trainee.
+After his first 6 month training period, he had his first fight at the age of 14 in Pattaya.

 On October 31, 1998, when he was 17 years old, he had his first foreign bout against Hinari Fukatsu who was the current Japanese national champion of SNKA at flyweight in Japan.
-He knocked down twice in the 4th round and knocked down twice in 5th round.
-The referee stopped the bout at second knock down in 5th round.
+He knocked down Fukatsu twice in the 4th round and twice in 5th round.
+The referee stopped the bout at the second knock down in 5th round.

 Winning national titles

-Two years later, after 35 fights, he got chance to fight for his first stadium title.
+Two years later, after 35 fights, he the got chance to fight for his first stadium title.
 On November 18, 1998, Anuwat knocked out Klangsuan Sasiprapa Gym in the 4th round and he won the Rajadamnern Stadium title at Mini flyweight (105 lb, 47.727 kg).

 On June 10, 1999, he won his second title by beating Kayasit Sakmuangklaeng for the Rajadamnern Stadium title at Junior flyweight.
-Anuwat's reputation was growing, he made a name for himself as a fighter who had the ability to come from behind to snatch the victory, usually by way of his devastating punches.
+Anuwat's reputation grew, and he made a name for himself as a fighter who had the ability to come from behind to snatch the victory, usually by way of his devastating punches.

 On February 2, 2000, Anuwat won his 3rd title in his career, beating Prakaipetch Kiatpailin to take the Rajadamnern Stadium title at Junior bantamweight.

 On May 6, 2005, Anuwat fought against Nopparat Keatkhamtorn who was the current champion of Lumpinee Stadium at Featherweight to unify the titles.
-He knocked out Nopparat with a right cross in the 1st round, and he won the Lumpinee Stadium title.
-For this bout, he became the unified champion of Rajadamnern Stadium and Lumpinee Stadium at featherweight.
-This was the first time in Thai history.
+He knocked out Nopparat with a right cross in the 1st round, and won the Lumpinee Stadium title, becoming the unified champion of Rajadamnern Stadium and Lumpinee Stadium at featherweight.
+He was the first to do so in the history of Thailand.

-On October 29, 2005, Anuwat fought against Riki Onodera who was the Japanese national champion at featherweight in Japan for his retirement bout.
-He knocked down Onodera in the end of 1st round with a right elbow strike.
-In the 2nd round, he knocked down twice with a left hook and a right low kick, and the referee stopped the bout when Anuwat knocked down Onodera at 3rd time with a right hook.
+On October 29, 2005, Anuwat fought against Riki Onodera who was the featherweight champion of Japan in Japan for Onodera's retirement bout.
+He knocked down Onodera at the end of 1st round with a right elbow strike.
+In the 2nd round, he knocked down Onodera twice, once with a left hook and once with a right low kick, and the referee stopped the bout when Anuwat knocked down Onodera at 3rd time with a right hook.